AbdelhafezMohammed/WebshopProductManagement/README.md

  1- Navigate to the solution root folder

- 2-  Using terminal or cmd run command `docker compose up`
+ 2-  Using the terminal or cmd run command `docker compose up`

  -Local SQL Server